java-crypto/cross_platform_crypto/docs/libsodium_sealedcryptobox_encryption_string.md

 ## Libsodium sealed crypto box authenticated hybrid string encryption

 This **sealed cryptobox encryption** is a "one-way" or "anonymized" version of the [Libsodium crytobox encryption program](libsodium_cryptobox_encryption_string.md).
-Instead of explaining I'm trying to give you a scenario where this encryption could get used.
+Instead of explaining the difference I'm trying to give you a scenario where this encryption could get used.

 ### Can you give a practical example why I should use it?

-Think of a website owner like me that want to receive encrypted information and therefore publishes his **X25519 public key** on his website - or provides a simple html web page that does the encryption with his hard coded public key: [visit my example website](http://javacrypto.bplaced.net/cpclibsodium/libsodiumcryptoboxencryptionsampleencryption.html/).
+Think of a website owner like me that want to receive encrypted information and therefore publishes his **X25519 public key** on his website - or provides a simple html web page that does the encryption with his hard coded public key: [visit my example website](http://javacrypto.bplaced.net/cpclibsodium/libsodiumcryptoboxencryptionsamplesender.html/).
 Now anyone can enter a message on the website and receives a (Base64 encoded) encrypted string that he can email to me.

-On my side I will copy the message in my [visit my locally running decryption webpage](http://javacrypto.bplaced.net/cpclibsodium/libsodiumcryptoboxencryptionsampledecryption.html/) and receive the decrypted data.
+On my side I will copy the message in my [visit my locally running decryption webpage](http://javacrypto.bplaced.net/cpclibsodium/libsodiumcryptoboxencryptionsamplereceiver.html/) and receive the decrypted data.

 ### What is the advantage of this procedure?

-You don't need to exchange any keys "upfront" - just paste the plaintext and receive the (encrypted) ciphertext.
+You don't need to exchange any keys "upfront" - just paste the plaintext and receive the (encrypted) ciphertext for emailing the data to the recipient.

 ### Are there any security issues when using the anonymized cryptobox?